You sage cooks out there already know this. But, we all had to start from scratch when learning to cook, so this tip is for the "newbies"!

 If you like your soup a little thicker, sprinkle a small amount of instant potato buds/flakes into the already hot soup.
 Stir and wait for the soup to thicken.
 It is so good and easy!

-If you have enough time before starting your stew, or can plan it ahead, freeze your meat almost but not quite, solid, then chop it into whatever size chunks you need.
+If you have enough time before starting your stew, freeze your meat almost but not quite, solid, then chop it into whatever size chunks you need.
 The almost frozen meat doesn't slide around on the cutting board as much, and you are much less likely to slice yourself!

-I hate to waste food so I have rarely thrown away leftover french fries.
-However, they aren't very good reheated.
-Rather than reheating them in the microwave, I decided to cut them in pieces and add them to warmed beef stew.
 I already had leftover pot roast to which I added cooked carrots and heated all in thinned leftover gravy.
 To this mixture, I added the cut up leftover french fries.
 Voila!
 The fries were just like regular potato pieces in the stew.
-It worked very well!
-They could be used in soups, too.

 Thicken soups and stews with instant mashed potato flakes.
 More nutritious and flavorful than corn starch or flour.